UNOTeaching/project-python-sudoku/README.md

 ## Question 1: A Sudoku Solver

-We start by creating a Soduku solver that uses the same input and output fortmat that we used in the first project.
-The first difference with respect to the first project is our new solver only will receive only one file containing the input.
+We start by creating a Soduku solver that uses the same input and output format that we used in the first project.
+The first difference concerning the first project is that our new solver will receive only one file containing the input.
 For instance, by running the following command
 ```bash
 python sudoku1.py instances/lp/ex00.lp
 ```